-If your home has equity you can tap into; a home equity loan can provide you with the cash you need to buy websites.
+- Home Equity Loan: If your home has equity you can tap into it; a home equity loan can provide you with the cash you need to buy websites.
 Home equity loans don’t have the spending restrictions that business loans do, and they are often available at lower interest rates.

-P2P lending occurs on an online platform that connects borrowers with investors who are willing to lend money at various interest rates.
-The possible advantages of P2P lending include more competitive interest rates than traditional lenders offer and opportunities to get funding when you can’t get approved elsewhere.
+- Peer-to-Peer Lending: P2P lending occurs on an online platform that connects borrowers with investors who are willing to lend money at various interest rates.
+The possible advantages of Peer-to-Peer lending include more competitive interest rates than traditional lenders offer and opportunities to get funding when you can’t get approved elsewhere.

 Before you hit the “Buy” button, figure out how much money you’re willing to invest.